 Products represented as "organic" must contain at least 95% organic ingredients.
-The remaining 5% of the product must be comprised of organic ingredients unless those ingredients are:
+The remaining 5% of the product must be comprised of:

-- Allowed non-organic ingredients listed on the National List Section 205.606.
-These ingredients are defined as agricultural and are not commercially available in organic form (e.g. sausage casings).
-However, producers are still required to do a thorough search for these ingredients as organic before non-organic versions are used.
-This will be verified at the annual inspection. - Allowed non-agricultural ingredients listed on the National List Section 205.605.
+- Allowed non-organic agricultural ingredients listed on the National List Section 205.606 and only when the ingredient is not available in commercial form.
+When using an ingredient listed on 205.606, producers are still required to do a thorough search for these ingredients as organic before non-organic versions are used.
+This commercial availability search must be documented and will be verified at the annual inspection. - Allowed non-agricultural ingredients listed on the National List Section 205.605.
 These ingredients are non-agricultural, so organic forms do not exist (e.g. baking soda).